jurkovic-nikola/OpenLinkHub/README.md

   }
 }
 ```
+- vendorId: ID of device vendor
+- productId: ID of a device
 - standalone: The program will independently monitor CPU temperature and adjust fan and pump speed based on temperatureCurve array.
 - listenPort: HTTP server port.
 - defaultFanChannelSpeed: Default percentage of fan speed when the application is running.